 The LIBOR transition is a complicated discussion, but the bottom line is that authorities believe sufficient warning and time has been provided to market participants to replace LIBOR with a more “robust” rate.
 Their chosen replacement rate is the Secured Overnight Borrowing Rate (“SOFR”).
 SOFR is considered to be more robust as it mirrors the overnight repurchase agreement (“repo”) rate that finances about $1 trillion in U.S Treasury securities.
 It has taken longer than expected to realize meaningful liquidity in SOFR, especially in the loan markets, but today most new transaction volumes are SOFR based.

-It is time to give up any outside hopes that the LIBOR transition will be prolonged, delayed, cancelled, or that there may be some form of “zombie LIBOR” that will continue LIBOR availability indefinitely.
+It is time to give up any outside hopes that the LIBOR transition will be prolonged, delayed, canceled, or that there may be some form of “zombie LIBOR” that will continue LIBOR availability indefinitely.
 This is not a regulatory change; it is a broad market change.
 And it has already commenced – December 31st is a mere formality.

 The ARRC and regulators are clear on SOFR being their LIBOR replacement for certain types of financing, such as derivatives, but they have not definitely said no to alternative replacement rates for loans, such as the Bloomberg Short Term Bank Yield Index (“BSBY”) or AMERIBOR.
 But their actions suggest that they are not much in favor of anything but SOFR, even in the loan market.